Different Types of Spinal Cord Injuries Explained

 While there is no single investigation that can assess or diagnose spinal cord injuries, doctors often use a mix of investigation and assessment protocols to reach a certain diagnosis.
 Here are those:

-• Clinical Assessment – Clinical evaluation for a spinal cord injury includes your doctor making a detailed list of your symptoms, some blood samples, limb movement for evaluation, followed by eye movement, and other tests to reach a conclusion on the diagnosis.
+- Clinical Assessment – Clinical evaluation for a spinal cord injury includes your doctor making a detailed list of your symptoms, some blood work, limb movement for evaluation, followed by eye movement, and other tests to reach a conclusion on the diagnosis.

-Spinal cord injuries can cast life-altering effects on a person’s life leaving them with permanent partial or complete immobility and other challenges.
-It’s critical to have support from family and loved ones and seek immaculate medical care in such scenarios to improve your health and quality of life.
+Spinal cord injuries can cast life-altering effects on a person’s life leaving him with permanent partial or complete immobility and other challenges.
+It’s critical to gather support from family and loved ones and seek immaculate medical care in such scenarios to improve your health and quality of life.